filecoin-project/specs/network-protocols.md

 }
 ```

-Upon receiving a 'hello' stream from another node, you should read off the CBOR RPC message, and then check that the genesis hash matches you genesis hash.
+Upon receiving a "hello" stream from another node, you should read off the CBOR RPC message, and then check that the genesis hash matches you genesis hash.
 If it does not, that node is not part of your network, and should probably be disconnected from.
 Next, the `HeaviestTipSet`, claimed `HeaviestTipSetWeight`, and peerID of the other node should be passed to the chain sync subsystem.

+## Storage Deal

-# Storage Deal
+- **Name**: Storage Deal
+- **Protocol ID**: `/fil/storage/mk/1.0.0`

-The storage deal protocol is used by any client to store data with a storage miner.
-The libp2p protocol ID for this protocol is `/fil/storage/mk/1.0.0`.
+> The storage deal protocol is used by any client to store data with a storage miner.

 The protocol starts with storage client (which in this case may be a normal storage client, or a broker).
 It is assumed that the client has their data already prepared into a `piece` prior to executing this protocol.